 The adjoining bay to the south was originally a door.
-Shop facia and door removed from ground floor southern bays.
+Shop fascia and door removed from ground floor southern bays.
 Twentieth century porch to northern return elevation and lean-to addition to rear.
 The Bridge Street elevation formerly had a single window to each floor.
-Forms an important part of the setting of four listed buildings.
-Later twentieth century brick garage block on site of former inn not included.
+Forms an important part of the setting of several surrounding listed buildings.